-- Able to work in a fast-paced environment workload to achieve goals.
+- Able to work in a fast-paced environment, and workload to achieve goals.

-A Cybersecurity Specialist at experienced/advanced stage (4-6 years’ experience) may:
+A Cybersecurity Specialist at an experienced/advanced stage (4-6 years experience) may:

 - Evaluate architectural designs and implement security-focused tools and services such as firewalls, intrusion detection & prevention systems.